Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Replace 'EnterYourStorageAccountkeyhere' with your storage account key, \<storageaccountname\> with your storage account name and \<adlsccountname\> with your Data Lake Store name in the command before executing.
   - If prompted 'Do you wish to continue' type 'Y'
   - In ~5 minutes (depending on the bandwidth) the files will be transferred to your folder forphmdeploymentbyadf in your Data Lake Store.
-  - Alternatively we can move resources to this folder in Data Lake Store using Azure Data Factory.
-The steps to follow are [here](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/OneTimeADFcopy.md).
-Since we have not created a Data Factory yet, we can do these steps only after creating a Data Factory.
   - For the Azure Data Factory to run we need these files to be in the folder forphmdeploymentbyadf in Data Lake Store.